noodledog99/CSSPractice/README.md

     - Examples of semantic elements: form, table, and article - Clearly defines its content.

 ## Position & Layout
-- Static - Default of position, อยู่กับที่
+- Static - Default of position, Stay still
-- Relative - Similar to static but we can using **top, left, right, bottom** to set the position (ขยับไปไหนก็ได้ตามที่เราต้องการตามแกน x,y)
+- Relative - Similar to static but we can using **top, left, right, bottom** to set the position (Can move anywhere that we want along the axis x,y)
-- Fixed
+- Fixed - An element with position: fixed; is positioned relative to the viewport, which means it always stays in the same place even if the page is scrolled.
+The top, right, bottom, and left properties are used to position the element.
-- Absolute - ใช้คู่กับ relative ตัวอย่างเช่นถ้าเราอยากให้กล่องสีเขียวอยู่ในกล่องสีแดง ต้องกำหนดให้กล่องสีแดงเป็น relative และกล่องสีเขียนเป็น absolute
+- Absolute - Use with relative.
+For example, if we want the green box to be in the red box Must specify that the red box is relative and the color box is absolute
 - Sticky - A mixture of **static** and **fixed**